 Roku devices are among the most popular cord cutting tools around, and that doesn’t look like it’s changing anytime soon.
 Roku is a great way to organize on-demand streaming services like Netflix and Hulu, but what about live TV services?
 Do you know how to watch live TV on Roku?

 If not, this is the guide you need.
-With its cable look-alike “skinny bundle” subscription services and many other less traditional live TV options, Roku has you covered.
-Here are a few of our favorite ways to watch live TV on Roku, including both private channels and fully supported Roku channels.
+With its cable look-alike “skinny bundle” subscription services and many other live TV options, Roku has you covered.
+Here are a few of our favorite ways to watch live TV on Roku.

 How to Watch Live TV on Roku

 CBS News Live offers 24/7 streaming of CBSN, the dedicated news network from CBS.
 You can also stream on-demand content from CBS’s news programs, including the CBS Evening News.
 CBSN isn’t the most popular news channel around, but hey, it’s free!
 While other news services (such as Fox News) have Roku channels, few offer the live streaming that the CBS News channel does.
-Only CBS News Live 24/7 really lets you watch live TV on Roku, and for the purposes of this article, that’s all we care about.
+Only CBS News Live 24/7 really lets you watch live TV on Roku without a cable login, and for the purposes of this article, that’s all we care about.

 League Sports Packages

 MLB.TV, NBA League Pass, and NHL.TV let cord cutters watch live out-of-market MLB, NBA, and NHL games, respectively.
 The prices vary by league and package, and some leagues offer single-team deals.
 Despite the blackouts and relatively high price tags, these are a clear choice for fans with a particular passion for one sport or league.
 We have reviewed NHL.TV (back when it was called NHL GameCenter LIVE) and MLB.TV.

 Please like us on Facebook to keep up to date on what's new in the world of cord cutting: